 Green Bean Casserole Recipe

-If you’re looking to make a green bean casserole recipe from scratch, this recipe is easy and delicious!
+This homemade Green Bean Casserole recipe made without cream of mushroom soup.
+Easy and delicious side for Thanksgiving or any other holiday.
+If you’re looking to make a green bean casserole from scratch, this recipe is easy and delicious!

 GREEN BEAN CASSEROLE RECIPE

 Last year my goal was to make the entire Thanksgiving menu from scratch.
 Usually I don’t have such ambitious goals but I was having a moment.

 Until last year, I had only ever made green bean casserole with canned beans and cream of mushroom soup.
 You know, the recipe everyone has to have at Thanksgiving but did they actually eat it?

 While most people think cooking from scratch isn’t their thing, I enjoyed every single moment of it.
 My girls helped me snap all of the green beans.
 We layed out the bread to dry it out for the stuffing.

 And the rolls – rolls are always a labor of love but SO worth it and maybe my favorite part of Thanksgiving.